nus-cs2103-AY2425S1/ip/docs/README.md

 Example: unmark 1

+Parameter:
+- INDEX: The index must be a  positive integer and less than or equal to the total number of tasks.

 ### Delete a task `delete`

 Format: delete INDEX

 Example: delete 1

+Parameter:
+- INDEX: The index must be a  positive integer and less than or equal to the total number of tasks.

 ### Close the app `bye`

 Format: bye

 ## Command Summary